 - There are very few vacancies for professional astronomers or astrophysicists.

-- Most entrants to astronomy have a degree in astronomy or astrophysics.
+- You would need a degree in astronomy or astrophysics.
 For entry, you generally need 4-5 Highers including Maths, Physics and usually another science subject.

 - You then need to do specialist postgraduate study, usually a PhD, to get a post as a professional research astronomer.